Skip to content

 Whole House Fan Troubleshooting Tips In Colorado

-Failing whole-house fans are bad news.
-They have a unique function that air conditioners and other appliances cannot replicate, especially where it concerns energy efficiency and home comfort.
+A failing whole-house fan is bad news.
+They have a unique function that air conditioners and other appliances cannot replicate, especially concerning energy efficiency and home comfort.
 Homeowners want nothing more than to hear the blades spinning again right away.
-Some issues are easy to resolve while others are better left to the professionals.
-Read on if you are interested in learning a few whole house fan troubleshooting tips.
+Some issues are easy to resolve, while others are better left to the professionals.
+Read this article from Ascend Construction to learn a few tips on whole house fan troubleshooting.

-Explore Our Whole-House Fan Installation Services Call To Schedule A Free In-Home Estimate
+Explore Our Whole-House Fan Services Call To Schedule A Free, In-Home Consultation

 What Are Whole House Fans?

-Before we try to fix anything, let’s explain what a whole house fan is.
-A lot of people confuse it with an attic fan but these two are entirely different systems.
+Before we try to fix anything, let’s explain what a whole-house fan is.
+A lot of homeowners confuse it with an attic fan but these two are entirely different systems.

 Common Whole House Fan Problems In Fort Collins